clementval/c-omni/README.md

-# OMNI Parsing tests
+# OMNI Compiler FORTRAN Parsing Tests

 [![Build Status](https://travis-ci.org/clementval/omni-parse-tests.svg?branch=master)](https://travis-ci.org/clementval/omni-parse-tests)

-Test repository to parse complex code with the OMNI Compiler and report bugs or missing features
+Test repository to parse complex code with the OMNI Compiler FORTRAN front-end and report bugs or missing features.
+The scripts use the CLAW Compiler without transformation.

 ## How to parse large code base with the FORTRAN front-end of OMNI Compiler